A Guide to Startup Business Funding For the Seed Round in 2023

 3. Work out the financing options

-Startup founders often work out different financing options with investors.
+Startup founders often work with different startup business funding ideas.
 These include:

 Equity Financing

 Equity financing is a startup business funding approach where investors provide capital to the startup in exchange for ownership shares or equity.
-This method ties the interests of investors with the success of the startup.
 Investors turn into shareholders, sharing the profits and losses and having a say in strategic decisions.

 Startup valuation is one of the ways to determine the percentage of equity given to the investor.
 Usually, the higher the valuation, the lower the percentage of equity you have to give up.